 This data can be applied to prepare a cloning attack against you, compromising your SIM.

 READ MORE: How To Stop Someone From Tapping Your Cell Phone.

 The fact is that SIM card cloning is an online attack system that looks inescapable.
 However, it’s avoidable.

 With the high-level SIM card security hacks explained in this piece, you shouldn’t be a SIM cloning victim anymore.
-If you discover a bug on your SIM card, do not hesitate to reach out to your network provider.
+If you discover a bug on your SIM card, reach out to your network provider.